Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Inducted into the Irish-American Baseball Hall of Fame in 2008.

-The longest he has gone without a Razzie nomination is 2 years, between The Bodyguard (1992) and Wyatt Earp (1994).
+The longest he has gone without a Razzie nomination is two years, between The Bodyguard (1992) and Wyatt Earp (1994).

 As of 2014, has appeared in three films that were nominated for the Best Picture Oscar (not counting his deleted appearance in The Big Chill (1983)): Field of Dreams (1989), Dances with Wolves (1990) and JFK (1991).
 Dances with Wolves (1990) won in the category.